Also in this section

 We have developed a quality, environmental and energy management system that provides a framework for establishing and reviewing relevant objectives which are accessible and understood by all staff.

 Energy Saving Trust staff are committed to implementing this policy throughout the organisation in the following three areas:

 Energy Saving Trust’s environmental and energy management activities include procurement, office management, travel and waste across the organisation (England, Scotland and Wales offices).
 The policies, processes and other guidance issued by Energy Saving Trust create our Energy and Environmental Management Systems.

 All staff are committed to the continuous improvement of the business in the three areas above.
 Energy Saving Trust’s leadership team are committed to supporting the development of these systems and providing the resources to ensure we continually improve what we do.

 While our work aims to reduce carbon dioxide emissions and generally improve the environment, we are conscious that running a business creates its own impacts.

 The group monitors and reports the organisation's carbon footprint each year, identifying areas for improvement.
 Through understanding what we can do to improve our use of carbon, the group helps to influence staff and suppliers in a positive way.
-The group has accumulated practical knowledge and experience since it was formed in 2004, developing a variety of successful approaches to engage employees.
+The group has accumulated practical knowledge and experience since it was formed in 2005, developing a variety of successful approaches to engage employees.